Efficient planet formation by pebble accretion in ALMA rings: Model

 We test two different types of planetesimal-forming rings in this work where we group them by distinguishing the nature of the pebble concentration inside the ring: \begin{enumerate} \item Ring induced by a permanent pressure bump (PB) \item Ring sustained by aerodynamical effects only, in the context of the clumpy ring (CR) model. \end{enumerate} \Fg{CRvsPB} shows a cartoon that summarizes the differences between CR and PB models.
 For the PB model, \citet{Morbidelli2020} analytically solves for the planet growth by pebble accretion for the B77 ring in Elias~24.
 The setup of the dust ring is similar in our work with the one used by them.
 However, they directly initialized a Mars mass embryo inside their framework and did not account for the preceding planetesimals coagulation process.
 Instead, we take into account the formation of planetesimal self-consistently and numerically solve the problem in N-body simulations, which produces a more realistic outcome.
 The planetesimal formation approach is based on the assumption that the dust concentration may induce streaming instability, which can fulfill the criteria for forming planetesimals.
 The details of planetesimal formation will be discussed in \se{pltsfm}.

 The other scenario we studied is that of the clumpy ring model.
 In the CR model, it is assumed that ALMA rings are the locations where pebbles have collapsed as their number is too great for turbulence to sustain \citep{YoudinShu2002}.
-Still, as they are not contained by pressure, pebbles "leak" at the ring front edge, requiring a continuous supply of pebbles from the exterior disc.
-An intriguing feature of the clumpy ring model in JO21 is the "outward migration" of the ring, or more accurately, of the shape of the ring.
-This is due to the fact that external mass flux coming from the outer disc and the new traffic jam always happens at the tail of the queue and the head of the queue will be leaked the first.
-Different from JO21 where the rings are formed by solving the transport equations, to directly compare the PB and CR models, we consider a scenario where the ring features no migration.
+Still, as they are not contained by pressure, pebbles "leak" \hjch{at}{from} the ring \hjch{front}{inner} edge, requiring a continuous supply of pebbles from the exterior disc. \hjrem{An intriguing feature of the clumpy ring model} In JO21 \hjadd{it was observed that rings could "migrate" outward, at rates of ${\sim}10\,\mathrm{au\,Myr}^{-1}$, as pebbles piled up at its outer edge.} \hjrem{"outward migration" of the ring, or more accurately, of the shape of the ring.} \hjch{This is due to the fact that external mass flux coming from the outer disc and the new traffic jam always happens at the tail of the queue and the head of the queue will be leaked the first.
+In JO21 where the rings are formed}{And the ring profile was obtained} by solving the transport equations \hjadd{for pebbles}. \hjadd{But In this work, in order to facilitate a} direct comparison \hjadd{between} the PB and CR models, we consider \hjch{a scenario where the ring features no migration}{for simplicity that the ring is stationary and long lived}.
+Such an assumption applies when the mass flux feeding the ring and the mass flux \hjch{losing from}{leaving} the ring reach a perfect balance. \hjrem{This scenario is also frequently found in JO21 when the radial transport of clumps is moderate rather than totally halted, and therefore the outward migration of the shape of the ring will be canceled with the advection of clumpy pebbles}.